thivinanandh/pdf_to_h5p_converter/README.md

 This code is used to convert the PDF files into a h5p interactive slide for uploading it to learning management sites like moodle

+The App is now deployed on [Heroku](https://h5p2pdf.herokuapp.com)

+**Note: If you have a problem while uploading the h5p file, then just open the file with "LUMI" , save it and then upload the file**

 ## Prerequisites